 Retailers must strive to reach as many potential customers as possible for their product or range of products.
 This is achieved by making their products available for sale through any and all sales channels which are preferred by their target customers.
 This is referred to as multi- or omni-channel retailing and typically involves selling products via physical retail stores, catalogues and mail/telephone order, online stores, websites and webstores and online marketplaces.

 There is considerable evidence suggesting that physical store-based retail is declining.

-In order to maximize reach online, a retailer must optimize product content for each sales channel to capitalize on the data structures, available descriptive fields and the means of representing their product pictorially and with video and ensure their products can be easily found and that customers are empowered to make a buying decision in their favor.
-The solution is to employ ChannelGrabber as it is aware of the optimal product content format for each channel.
+In order to reach customers online, a retailer must optimise product content for each sales channel in order to capitalise on the data structures, available descriptive fields and the means of representing their product pictorially and with video.
+This ensures that products can be easily found and that customers are empowered to make a buying decision in their favour.

 ChannelGrabber helps retailers to reach more customers by providing a single, fully-integrated system with one user interface, and one location from which you can manage every aspect of your online business.

-ChannelGrabber is the most powerful multichannel retail software solution available.
+ChannelGrabber is the most powerful multi-channel retail software solution available.
 In addition to helping retailers reach more customers, ChannelGrabber uniquely helps them win and and retain more customers.
 You're just minutes away from reaping the benefits!